trueos/pcbsd/src-qt5/docs/desktops.rst

 this option does not retroactively remove thumbnails that have already been loaded, it only prevents loading thumbnails in new directories.
 Hidden files are not shown by default; this can be changed by checking :menuselection:`View --> Show Hidden Files.

+If you select a file or directory and right-click it, the following options become available: "Open", "Open With" (where you select the application to use), "Rename", "View Checksums" (shows the MD5 checksum), "Cut Selection", "Copy Selection", "Paste", "Delete Selection", or "File Properties" (such as file type, size, permissions, and creation date).

 A few additional options may be available at the bottom of the window, depending on the directory being viewed and the types of files that are in it:

 * **New file:** the ability to create a new file is available if the user has permission to modify the contents of the current directory.